how-to-become-a-data-scientist-from-scratch

 Can I become a data scientist without coding?

 Not realistically.
-Low‑code tools help, but Python & SQL are core.
-Start with basics and build gradually; combine with analytics/BI to transition.
+Low-code tools help, but Python and SQL are core requirements.
+Start with basics and gradually combine coding with analytics or BI tools.

 How long does it take to become a data scientist?